How do I access my Student Windows Home Directory?

 - Use a Secure File Transfer Program (SFTP/SCP)

-Upon logging into the CLSE for Windows, your Windows Home Directory will be mounted automatically to the N: network drive under the Computer icon:
+Upon logging into the CLSE for Windows, your Windows Home Directory will be mounted automatically to the N: network drive under the This PC icon:

-Upon logging into the CLSE for Linux, your Windows Home Directory will not be mounted automatically as on Windows; your IFS home directory will be mounted instead.
-You can, however, mount your Windows Home Directory in Linux using SMB.
+Upon logging into the CLSE for Linux, your Windows Home Directory will be mounted automatically to the following path: /studenthome/uniqname

 To use Server Message Block (SMB) or Common Internet File System (CIFS) to mount your Windows Home Directory as a network share, you must either be connected to an on-campus network, or use the U-M Virtual Private Network (VPN) service when off-campus.